n303p4/sailor-fox/README.md

 Its job is to decide what messages in chat look like commands, and forward them to the backend.
 Results are then returned back to the frontend for further processing.

+> ## Note
-While the backend is written in Python, frontends can be written in any language.
+> While the backend is written in Python, frontends can be written in any language.
 Multiple unrelated frontends can also share the same backend instance, allowing a common backend to serve more than one chat service (i.e. less system resources required).